deusnyakundi/deus-portfolio/README.md

 Use the live link below to view the rendered project or follow the steps below

 - git clone https://github.com/deusnyakundi/deus-portfolio
-- open and extract the cloned folder
+- Open and extract the cloned folder
-- Open 'index.html' with browser
+- Open 'index.html' with your browser

 ##
 If you would like to view the source code: